 She was Lawrenceburg's first new fire engine, helping City fire fighters save many a life and many a home.
 She is fondly known as Old Huldie.
 Years of service have taken their toll, and Old Huldie is now receiving a major facelift.

 Fire fighters and the community have raised funds to have Old Huldie restored - engine work, sanding & painting, the works - to her original mint condition.
-Lawrenceburg Fire Chief Don Kelley says, "Old Huldie is a symbol of pride for our community.
+Lawrenceburg Fire Chief Jay Moore says, "Old Huldie is a symbol of pride for our community.
 We cherish our heritage and revere our old-time fire fighters as local heroes.
 What better way to honor them than to restore Old Huldie?"